Hazwani Helmi

-Nur Hazwani Afiqah binti Helmi (born 29 January 1997) is a Malaysian singer-songwriter, TV personality, humanitarian activist, model, actress, producer and who is better known as a Muslimah Beatboxer.
+Nur Hazwani Afiqah binti Helmi (born 29 January 1997) is a Malaysian singer-songwriter, TV personality, humanitarian activist, model, actress and also known as a Muslimah Beatboxer.
 She started writing songs at the age of 13 after a week of guitar lessons.
 Hazwani's first piece titled "Jom Zikir" which she wrote independently was published in Heliza Helmi's album #JOM (2013).
 She began her work in the entertainment industry at a young age and was regarded as one of the industry's youngest songwriters.
 She was a runner in Astro Oasis' reality TV show, "Gema Gegar Vaganza" Season 2 in 2018 with a duo group known as The Helmis.

 Early life

 Hazwani was born in Hospital Besar Kuala Terengganu during the last ten nights of Ramadan.
 She was the youngest out of four siblings (two sisters and a brother) in her family.
 She then was raised in Tawau, Sabah for 11 years from the age of 3 until 14 years old.
 From 2002 to 2003, she received her early education at Tawau Pre-Islamic School.
 Hazwani then furthers her primary education in SK Holy Trinity and Tawau Primary Islamic School from 2004 until 2009.
 She completed her secondary school studies at SMK Tawau before moving to Kuala Lumpur two years later.
 She then managed to graduate from high school in SMK Perimbun majoring in art stream (accounting).
 At the end of the 2015–2016 academic year, she resumed her studies at IIUM's Centre for Foundation Studies.
 Finally, she graduated from her bachelor's degree in Psychology from International Islamic University Malaysia in 2021 and had her graduation ceremony in August 2022.

 Hazwani's older sister, Heliza Helmi, encouraged her to go over her boundaries, which aligned with Hazwani's life philosophy of "Nothing is impossible because Allah will make the impossible possible for you."
 At the age of 16, she worked as a personal assistant and gave motivational speeches.
 After completed her Sijil Pelajaran Malaysia (SPM) test in 2014, her attention gradually moved to humanitarian activity, and she began to participate in a number of humanitarian trips.
 Hazwani took a semester off from her university to participate in humanitarian efforts because she believes that learning may take place outside of the classroom and that humanitarian missions can create opportunities for learning and create transformation.